RJLimBU/queue_system_speech_to_text/README.md

 - "speech2Text.py": convert speech to text using google cloud

-- "s2tMultiThread.py": speech to text with multi-threading
+- "s2tMultiThread.py": speech to text with queue and multi-threading

 	The "s2tMultiThread.py" convert the example audios to text message using multi-threading and queue